oblador/react-native-vector-icons/FONTAWESOME5.md

 You need your FontAwesome npm token which can be obtained by logging into your account and then access the ```Services``` tab.

-Run ```npm run fa5upgrade``` in the ```node_modules/react-native-vector-icons``` folder and enter the token when asked to in order to upgrade to the Pro version.
-Note that you need to link and rebuild the app after this.
+Run ```fa5upgrade``` and enter the token when asked to in order to upgrade to the Pro version.

 ## Manually

-If the shell script does not work you can install the Pro version manually by replacing the font files in ```Fonts/```.
-First you need to download the Pro pack from the FontAwesome website (use the web version).
-Then rename the font files in the ```webfonts/``` folder like this:
+If the shell script does not work you can install the Pro version manually.

-* fa-brands-400.ttf > FontAwesome5_Brands.ttf
-* fa-light-300.ttf > FontAwesome5_Light.ttf
-* fa-regular-400.ttf > FontAwesome5_Regular.ttf
-* fa-solid-900.ttf > FontAwesome5_Solid.ttf

-Place these in the ```Fonts/``` folder and replace the Free font files in the process.

-Link and rebuild the project.
+All you really need to do is adding the Pro fonts to your project, there is instructions on how to do this in main README.md.

 ## Using the Pro version